rumblesan/improviz/docs/language.md

 This state will include the stroke and fill styling, as well as the matrix manipulations.

-This feature is used in conjuction with the function blocks to allow simplified scoping of some commands in much the same way as LiveCodeLab.
+This feature is used in conjuction with the function blocks to allow simplified scoping of some commands.

 ```
 fill(255, 0, 0)